mattparkerls/leadscoring-autoconversion/README.md

 }
 ```

-Does not support: Before Insert, Before Update, After Delete
+NOTE Does not support these trigger operations yet: Before Insert, Before Update, After Delete